The Home Loan Game (how it actually works)

 - What if I pay off my credit credit?

-- What if I add grandma to the loan?
+- What if I add my brother to the loan?

-...then will I qualify for the home loan I want?
+...then will I qualify for the home loan that I want?

 And for some people it's not necessary at all.